NullOperatorr/Academy-CTF-Walkthrough/README.md

 ## #Overview

-Academy is a vulnerable machine from TCM Security.
+Academy is a vulnerable machine from TCM Security (https://tcm-sec.com/).
 The objective is to gain root access and capture the flag.
 It involves a chain of vulnerabilities and misconfigurations across different services, which eventually leads to full system compromise.

-## #Enviroment and Methodology
+## #Methodology

-Platform: TCM
-Difficulty: Easy
-Objective: Gain root access and Capture the flag.
+We will walkthrough each of these following steps one by one:

+Reconnaissance → Enumeration → Credential Discovery → File Upload (RCE) → Local Enumeration → Credential Reuse → CronJobs Enumeration → Root Access